iameberedavid/Azubi-Africa-DAP-Trainee-Story-Chidiebere-David-Ogbonna/README.md

     The fees structure is really commendable.
 In fact, I was really encouraged to apply when I saw the huge consideration that was granted through the way the fee payment was structured.
 I felt it was such a great opportunity.

-10. Would you say Azubi has changed your life ?
+10. Would you say Azubi Africa has changed your life ?

     Yes, absolutely.